Chios: Archaic and Classical periods

 Pherecydes, native to the Aegean, wrote that the island was occupied by the Leleges, Pre-Greeks who were reported to be subjected to the Minoans on Crete.
 They were eventually driven out by invading Ionians.

 Chios was one of the original twelve member states of the Ionian League.
 As a result, Chios, at the end of the 7th century BC, was one of the first cities to strike or mint coins, establishing the sphinx as its symbol.
 It maintained this tradition for almost 900 years.

 In the 6th century BC, Chios' government adopted a constitution similar to that developed by Solon in Athens and later developed democratic elements with a voting assembly and people's magistrates called damarchoi.

 In 546 BC, Chios was subjected to the Persian Empire.
 Chios joined the Ionian Revolt against the Persians in 499 BC.
 The naval power of Chios during this period is demonstrated by the fact that the Chians had the largest fleet (100 ships) of all of the Ionians at the Battle of Lade in 494 BC.
 At Lade, the Chian fleet doggedly continued to fight the Persian fleet even after the defection of the Samians and others, but the Chians were ultimately forced to retreat and were again subjected to Persian domination.

 The defeat of Persia at the Battle of Mycale in 479 BC meant the liberation of Chios from Persian rule.
-When the Athenians formed the Delian League, Chios joined as one of the few members who did not have to pay tribute but who supplied ships to the alliance.
+When the Athenians formed the Delian League, which included Ionia, Chios joined as one of the few members who did not have to pay tribute but who supplied ships to the alliance.

 By the fifth to fourth centuries BC, the island had grown to an estimated population of over 120,000 (two to three times the estimated population in 2005), based on the huge necropolis at the main city of Chios.
 It is thought that the majority of the population lived in that area.

 In 412 BC, during the Peloponnesian War, Chios revolted against Athens, and the Athenians besieged it.
 Relief only came the following year when the Spartans were able to raise the siege.
 In the 4th century BC, Chios was a member of the Second Athenian League but revolted against Athens during the Social War (357–355 BC), and Chios became independent again until the rise of Macedonia.

 Hellenistic period

 Reproduction of Sphinx (emblem of Chios).

-Theopompus returned to Chios with the other exiles in 333 BC after Alexander had invaded Asia Minor and decreed their return, as well as the exile or trial of Persian supporters on the island.
+Theopompus returned to Chios with the other exiles in 333 BC after Alexander the Great had invaded Asia Minor and decreed their return, as well as the exile or trial of Persian supporters on the island.
 Theopompus was exiled again sometime after Alexander's death and took refuge in Egypt.

 During this period, the island also had become the largest exporter of Greek wine, which was noted for being of relatively high quality (see "Chian wine").
 Chian amphoras, with a characteristic sphinx emblem and bunches of grapes, have been found in nearly every country with whom the ancient Greeks traded.
 These countries included Gaul, Upper Egypt, and Southern Russia.